• Skip to primary navigation

 Ingredients on a counter top.

-If you have a bundt cake pan on hand, fill it partially with water and freeze.
-This will make one large ice cube ring - the perfect size for a punch bowl.
+Make a large ice cube ring - If you'd like to keep the punch cold without watering it down, fill a bundt cake pan partially with water and freeze.
+This creates one large ice cube ring that's the perfect size for a punch bowl.

 Glasses filled with orange punch, with a punch bowl in the background.